OndrejM-demonstrations/elastic-cloud-ready-apps/README.md

-# scaling-with-datagrids
+# Elastic and Cloud-ready Applications
-Demo project for scaling with datagrids presentation
+Demo project for presentation about cloud-ready applications with Payara Micro